 Często popełniane błędy

-Will changes to would in subordinate causes, when the verb in the main clause is in a past tense.
+When the verb in the main clause is in the past tense, use a past tense in subordinate clauses.

 This rule doesn't apply (1) to verbs within quotations, (2) to facts that are true at all times.
 We say: